Our Science

 Clinical Trials

-• Mavrostobart (PT199) is in a Phase 1/2 clinical trial for NSCLC and PDAC (the MORNINGSTAR study; ClinicalTrials.gov ID: NCT05431270).
+• Mavrostobart (PT199) is in a Phase 1/2 clinical trial for non-small cell lung cancer (NSCLC) and pancreatic ductal adenocarcinoma (PDAC) (the MORNINGSTAR study; ClinicalTrials.gov ID: NCT05431270).

 • Peluntamig (PT217) is in a Phase 1/2 clinical trial for advanced refractory cancers expressing DLL3 (the SKYBRIDGE study; ClinicalTrials.gov ID: NCT05652686).